labbott/website/_posts/2021-04-21-breakingtrust.markdown

 long history of using out of tree drivers despite having ones available upstream.

+[edit 4/22: Brad Spengler pointed out that the malicious patches were submitted with random g-mail addresses, not a known trusted e-mail address.
+This is my mistake.
+I reworked the following paragraph with that in mind.]
+The researchers themselves had submitted a number of patches to the kernel under their own names but submitted the malicious patches under random g-mail addresses.
+This is a pretty poor attack vector since, again, to do something effective you would probably need multiple small patches.
-The attack the researchers chose was to submit a lot of small patches that were correct to build up trust.
-The goal was to use the trust they built up to be able to sneak something malicious in.
-This is something that could happen but you'd have to be very good at what you are doing to not raise suspicion.
+You'd have to be very good at what you are doing to not raise suspicion.
 The minute someone starts pushing a _little_ too much to take a patch or make a change people are going to start asking question.
 Trust is easily broken and hard to build up.
-This is also why I think it's good to revert all the patches submitted by the researchers, even if they look to be correct.
+This is why all the patches from the researchers are considered tainted at this point even if they claim they were submitted in good faith.
 This is what happens when major bugs are found in the kernel.
 Patches are reverted and then heavily scrutinized before anything is let back in.
 It would have been helpful to have a clear list of all patches submitted with a note of which ones were actually bad (at this point everyone seems to be playing guess the bad patch).

 The researchers attempted to [clarify](https://www-users.cs.umn.edu/~kjlu/papers/clarifications-hc.pdf) some of their work.
 The way this is written really gives me pause if the